Peter Fenelon Collier: Collier Prize

 The Collier Prize for State Government Accountability was created in 2019, established to honor Peter Fenelon Collier's vision and to encourage investigative and political reporting at the state level.
-Sponsored by Nathan S. Collier (The Collier Companies Founder and a descendant of Robert Collier) and administered jointly by the White House Correspondents’ Association and the University of Florida College of Journalism and Communications, the journalism prize was first awarded in 2020.
-The inaugural prize was awarded to The Oregonian for Polluted by Money, a four part series investigating campaign contributions.
-Honorable mentions were awarded for Copy, Paste, Legislate (Center for Public Integrity and USA Today) and Beaten, then silenced (The Philadelphia Inquirer).
+Founded by Nathan S. Collier, founder of the Collier Companies, and a descendant of Robert Collier, and administered jointly by the White House Correspondents' Association and the University of Florida College of Journalism and Communications, the journalism prize was first awarded in 2020.

+The inaugural prize was awarded to The Oregonian for Polluted by Money, a four-part series investigating campaign contributions.
+Honorable mentions were awarded for Copy, Paste, Legislate, published by the Center for Public Integrity and USA Today and "Beaten, then silenced", published in The Philadelphia Inquirer.